Jonas Emet

-Jonas Emet (born 13 February 1988 in Jakobstad) on Finnish footballer, who plays as a midfielder for FF Jaro.
+Jonas Emet (born 13 February 1988) is a Finnish footballer who plays as a midfielder for Jakobstads BK.

 Career

 Throughout his career, Emet has represented FF Jaro, Tampere United, and IFK Mariehamn.
 He made his debut at the senior level in 2005.

 International career

 Emet was a member of Finland U-15, Finland U-17, Finland U-19 and Finland national under-21 football team.